HEIG-VD-WEB/crud-product-xampp/README.md

-# A simple CRUD application for product
+# A simple CRUD application for products using XAMPP

 This is an exemple and the result of a tutorial.